AT-Publishing/website/_glossary/electrum.md

 indepth:    /altcoin-wallets/

 related:
-- {"OPSEC Primers: Sweeping private Keys": "/security/sweep-private-keys/"}
-- {"How to generate P2SH addresses in Bitcoin Electrum": "/howto/generate-bitcoin-p2sh-address/"}
-- {"ATNET Glossary: Trading Psychology": "/glossary/trading-psychology/"}
+- {"Cryptocurrency Strategy for Beginners": "/cryptocurrency-strategy-beginners/"}
+- {"Beginner’s guide on How to buy Ethereum (ETH)": "/howto/buy-ethereum/"}

 ---